serverless/blog/posts/2018-02-13-running-scalable-reliable-graphql-endpoint-with-serverless.md

 ### Step 1: Configure the Serverless template

-We'll be using the [Serverless Framework](https://serverless.com/framework/) to quickly build and deploy your API resources.
+We'll be using the [Serverless Framework](https://serverless.com/framework/) to build and deploy your API resources quickly.
 If you don't have the Framework installed, get it with `npm serverless -g`.

 To start, specify in your `serverless.yml` that you are setting up a GraphQL HTTP endpoint: